JayXT/RecordScreenRegionVideo/README.md

 ![image](https://github.com/JayXT/RecordScreenRegionVideo/assets/8045344/0efb0df7-0e33-4ee4-9dea-821f13e6421a)

+The video files are saved to ~/Downloads directory.

 # Modifications

 If need be, the ffmpeg command could be modified to also record audio, use different encoders, etc.